martinchernyavskiy/Notes/CS/Hardware/ECE 252/Basic Processor Model.md

 ### Stored program computer
 - Allows for executing different programs by writing different program into memory (which stores its set of instructions to be executed).
 - Assume computer executes one instruction at a time

+### von Neumann compute model
+- Both program and data stored in the same memory structure